thisurathenuka/thisurathenuka/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Java's Collection Framework
+- 🌱 I’m currently learning Java's Collections Framework

 - 📫 You can reach me on Linkedin: [Thisura Thenuka](https://www.linkedin.com/in/thisurathenuka/)